Raptor-token/Raptor/Readme.md

 # Raptor

 ## WHAT IS RAPTOR?

-Raptor is a Treasury DAO focused on becoming one of the largest community-owned Ether (ETH) treasuries.
+Raptor is an Ethereum focused DAO operating a network of community owned Validator Nodes, providing an essential public good, and supporting the infrastructure to onboard the next wave of users into Web3.

-Ether has become the primary reserve currency of the Web3 economy and there is no better asset to serve as the bedrock for a treasury protocol that can thrive for years to come.
+Ether has become the primary reserve currency of the Web3 economy and there is no better asset to serve as the bedrock for a validator protocol that can thrive for years to come.

-The treasury protocol is governed by the RAPTOR token, with a focus on staking Ethereum 2.0 Validator Nodes, deriving an everlasting source of yield to fund the Protocol, Treasury and RaptorDAO.
+Our DAO is governed by the RAPTOR token, with a focus on staking Ethereum 2.0 Validator Nodes, providing an everlasting source of yield to fund the Protocol, Treasury and RaptorDAO.

-Our vision is to build a sustainable treasury and cultivate a strong decentralized brand for both the metaverse and IRL that's owned and built by its community.
+Our vision is to build a decentralized network of nodes and strong brand identity that's owned and built by its community.

 A strong community representing Raptor will onboard thousands more people into our tribe.